muellerberndt/solfuzz/README.md

     Value: 0
 ```

 Um what??
+Fractional numbers are rounded down 😲

 ### Example 3: Arbitrary storage write

 Source: [Ethernaut](https://ethernaut.openzeppelin.com/level/0xe83cf387ddfd13a2db5493d014ba5b328589fb5f)

 This [smart contract]((https://ethernaut.openzeppelin.com/level/0xe83cf387ddfd13a2db5493d014ba5b328589fb5f) has, and will always have, only one owner.
-There isn't even a `transferOwnership` function.But... can you be really sure?
+There isn't even a `transferOwnership` function.
+But... can you be really sure?
 Don't you at least want to double-check with a high-level, catch-all invariant?

 ```
 contract VerifyRegistrar is Registrar {